LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 ## Testing

-Get a token from Okta.
+Use curl to get the token.
 Replace ISSUER_URI, SCOPE, CLIENT_ID, CLIENT_SECRET_ID with your values

-Use curl to get the token

 ```Bash
 curl --request POST \